Snowfork/snowbridge/rfc/transact_from_ethereum_to_substrate.md

     Transact { origin_kind: SovereignAccount, require_weight_at_most: Weight { ref_time: 40000000, proof_size: 8000 }, call: "0x00071468656c6c6f" }
 ]
 ```

+Worth to note that it’s a pre-funded account which represents sovereign of msg.sender to pay fo the execution cost on destination chain.

 ## Fee Flow